Price - $3900. Wait time 14 months for future customers.

 Step One: Make a deposit.
 We can talk options later, you don't have to decide now.
 Your order confirmation email will have your wait time and locked in price.

-Step Two: About a month or so before we begin your guitar you'll get an e-mail to confirm options.
+Step Two: About two months or so before we begin your guitar you'll get an e-mail to confirm options.

 Step Three: When you get the snazzy completed pictures you pay the remainder, we ship it to you and you are happy.